-The Arizona Diamondbacks play Major League Baseball in downtown Phoenix, Arizona.
-The inaugural colors of the team were purple, Arizona turquoise, and copper.
-Although styling of the uniforms changed a bit in 2001, there was no major change until the 2007 season when a new logo, new colors and new uniforms were introduced.
+The Arizona Diamondbacks play Major League Baseball in downtown Phoenix.
+The inaugural colors of the team were purple, turquoise, and copper.
+Although styling of the uniforms changed a bit in 2001, there was no major change until the 2007 season when a new logo, new colors, and new uniforms were introduced.
 The colors are described as Sedona Red, Sonoran Sand, and black.

-The name of the team is derived from the Western Diamondback Rattlesnake which still makes its home in Arizona's Sonoran Desert.
+The name of the team is derived from the Western Diamondback rattlesnake, which still makes its home in Arizona's Sonoran Desert.

 Phoenix Rising FC

 Formerly known as Arizona United, the Phoenix Rising FC (football club) plays professional soccer in Peoria.
 In 2013 the Phoenix Rising FC was introduced to Arizona.

 The original logo depicted a fierce Mexican wolf, an inhabitant of the Sonoran Desert.
 The color red was used to "symbolize power, influence, and strength."
 Phoenix FC utilizes the Sedona Red color, associated with its home state of Arizona.